readthedocs/readthedocs.org/docs/development/design/embed-api.rst

 the inclusion of new features and the definition of a contract that works the same for all, this document set the following goals for the new version of this endpoint:

-* Support external documents hosted outside Read the Docs
+* Support embedding content from pages hosted outside Read the Docs
 * Do not depend on Sphinx ``.fjson`` files
 * Query and parse the ``.html`` file directly (from our storage or from an external request)
 * Rewrite all links returned in the content to make them absolute